 \section{Framework}

 Figure \ref{fig:frame} shows the overall workflow of our proposed materials design framework.
-At the problem formulation stage, the set of design variables (i.e., input), and target properties (i.e., output) are determined based on the intended application and design requirements, and prior knowledge of the scope and relevant physical mechanisms may also be available.
-These guide the collection of relevant published literature, from which text mining can extract information including investigated materials, key descriptors, material properties, and synthesis procedures.
+At the problem formulation stage, the design variables (input) and target properties (output) are determined based on the intended application and design requirements, and prior knowledge of the scope and physical mechanisms may be available.
+These guide the collection of relevant literature, from which text mining can extract information including investigated materials, key descriptors, material properties, and synthesis procedures.
 ML models are trained on the extracted data.
-The models can predict target properties of unseen materials, thus enabling virtual screening of vast materials databases.
-Through virtual screening, material families that are promising candidates are identified, thus decomposing the intractable large design space into smaller sub-spaces.
-The design options could be reduced to thousands, or hundreds, from a design space of size over $10^6$.
+The models can predict target properties of unseen materials, thus enabling virtual screening of vast databases.
+Through virtual screening, promising candidate material families are identified, decomposing the intractable large design space into smaller sub-spaces.
+The design options could be reduced to thousands, or hundreds, from a design space of over $10^6$.

 Afterward, adaptive design optimization combining Bayesian optimization (BO) and physics-based simulations is performed within each identified material family.
-Adaptive design methods, such as BO, could guide computational simulation toward the optimal solution, or optimal solution sets, thus significantly reducing the amount of samples to be simulated and the computational cost.
+Adaptive design methods, such as BO, could guide computational simulation toward the optimal solution (sets), thus significantly reducing the number of samples to be simulated and the computational cost.
 The design options are thus reduced from $10^3$ to $10^1$.
-Note that based on knowledge learned from this adaptive discovery process, new design criteria and scope could be defined, thus initiating a new design process.
-The technologies that make up this framework will be introduced in the following sections.
+Based on knowledge learned from this adaptive discovery process, new design criteria and scope could be defined, thus initiating a new design process.
+The technologies that make up this framework are introduced in the following sections.

-As a demonstration of the proposed materials design framework, we apply it to the design of materials exhibiting metal--insulator transitions (MITs) \cite{mit-revmp-98}, which are promising materials for energy-efficient microelectronic devices, including neuromorphic computing devices \cite{galli-npj-20, parker-am-22}, Mott field effect transistors \cite{shukla-nc-15}, radio-frequency antenna, and cross-point selector memories (Figure \ref{fig:challenges}).
+As a demonstration of the proposed materials design framework, we apply it to the design of MIT materials \cite{mit-revmp-98}, which are promising for energy-efficient microelectronic devices, including neuromorphic computing devices \cite{parker-am-22}, Mott field effect transistors \cite{shukla-nc-15}, radio-frequency antenna, and cross-point selector memories (Figure \ref{fig:challenges}).